melsod/ManyBabies1-Qualtrics/README.md

 *Lab-Questionnaire.csv* This is the raw, unedited Qualtrics output of the main “ManyBabies Laboratory Questionnaire” (i.e. the formal sign-up questionnaire for ManyBabies1).
 Should be final version (as of July 1, 2018).

-*Lab-debrief-choice.csv* This is the raw, unedited Qualtrics output of the “ManyBabies1 Lab Debriefing Questionnaire”, in choice text form, currently updated through August 1, 2018.

 *Lab-debrief-numeric.csv* This is the raw, unedited Qualtrics output of the “ManyBabies1 Lab Debriefing Questionnaire”, in numeric form, currently updated through August 1, 2018.

-*LabDebriefingQuestionnaireMay2-2018.pdf* Text of the questions for the “ManyBabies1 Lab Debriefing Questionnaire”, up through May 2, 2018 (when we started discussing having a separate secondary data analysis quiz).
+*MB1Debriefing_May2-2018.pdf* Text of the questions for the “ManyBabies1 Lab Debriefing Questionnaire”, up through May 2, 2018 (when we started discussing having a separate secondary data analysis quiz).
 Includes two questions about the lab's experience running MB1 style studies that are missing in the later version (moved to the debrief questionnaire).

-*Laboratory Questionnaire text.pdf* Text of the main “ManyBabies Laboratory Questionnaire”.
+*MB1Debriefing_July24-2018.pdf* Text of the questions for the “ManyBabies1 Lab Debriefing Questionnaire”, after May 2018.
+Excludes two questions about the lab's experience running MB1 style studies that are present in the earlier version (moved to the debrief questionnaire).

 *MB1MidWayCheckIn.pdf* Text of the “ManyBabies1 Mid-way Check-in” Questionnaire.

 *MB1ProtocolChangeForm.pdf* Text of the protocol change form used by labs to report any changes made to their protocol, sampling, or other edits to the “ManyBabies Laboratory Questionnaire”.

-*ManyBabies1 Lab Debriefing QuestionnaireJuly24-2018.pdf* Text of the questions for the “ManyBabies1 Lab Debriefing Questionnaire”, after May 2018.
-Excludes two questions about the lab's experience running MB1 style studies that are present in the earlier version (moved to the debrief questionnaire).
+*MB1Questionnaire.pdf* Text of the main “ManyBabies Laboratory Questionnaire”.
+*MB1SecondaryExit.pdf* Text of the “Secondary data analysis exit quiz”.

+*Lab-secondary-data-analysis-numeric.csv* This is the raw, unedited Qualtrics output of the “Secondary data analysis exit quiz”in numeric form, currently updated through August 1, 2018.

+## qualtricsraw/old_data_versions

+*Secondary-data-analysis-choicetext.csv* This is the raw, unedited Qualtrics output of the “Secondary data analysis exit quiz” in choice text form, currently updated through August 1, 2018.

 *ManyBabiesQuestionnaireSpreadsheetAuthoritativeJune13-2018cleaned.csv* A “cleaned” (by hand) version of the Qualtrics output of the “ManyBabies Laboratory Questionnaire”.
 Spurious entries removed, columns edited to be more R friendly, a harmonized “language” column added.

-*Secondary data analysis exit quiz.pdf* Text of the “Secondary data analysis exit quiz”.

-*Secondary-data-analysis-choicetext.csv* This is the raw, unedited Qualtrics output of the “Secondary data analysis exit quiz” in choice text form, currently updated through August 1, 2018.

-*Secondary-data-analysis-numeric.csv* This is the raw, unedited Qualtrics output of the “Secondary data analysis exit quiz”in numeric form, currently updated through August 1, 2018.